SushmaaL/ELK-Stack-Project/README.md

 These are the following commands the user will need to run to download the playbook:

--Command to log in to the environment: ssh azureuser@(JumpBoxPublicIP) -Command to download playbook: ansible-playbook (name of file.yml) -Command to update file: nano (name of file)
+- Command to log in to the environment: ssh azureuser@(JumpBoxPublicIP)
--Command to verify the container is on: sudo docker container list -a -Command if container is not on: sudo docker start (docker ID) -Command to attach the container to the VM: sudo docker attach (docker ID) -Command to create and/or edit the files/hosts: nano files/hosts -Command to access the files directory in ansible: cd /etc/ansible/files -Command to acced the roles directory in ansible: cd /etc/ansible/roles -Commands to update the files and all servers:
+- Command to download playbook: ansible-playbook (name of file.yml)
+- Command to update file: nano (name of file)
+- Command to verify the container is on: sudo docker container list -a
+  - Command if container is not on: sudo docker start (docker ID)
+  - Command to attach the container to the VM: sudo docker attach (docker ID)
+- Command to create and/or edit the files/hosts: nano files/hosts
+- Command to access the files directory in ansible: cd /etc/ansible/files
+- Command to acced the roles directory in ansible: cd /etc/ansible/roles
+- Commands to update the files and all servers:
-  -ansible-playbook elk-playbook.yml
+  - ansible-playbook elk-playbook.yml
-  -ansible-playbook filebeat-playbook.yml
+  - ansible-playbook filebeat-playbook.yml
-  -ansible-playbook metricbeat-playbook.yml
+  - ansible-playbook metricbeat-playbook.yml
--Website to ensure all the files are being recieved: http://[your.VM.IP]:5601/app/kibana
+- Website to ensure all the files are being recieved: http://[your.VM.IP]:5601/app/kibana